 Vinegar is one of those entirely misunderstood but constantly used edibles.
-It’s mixed into salad dressings and marinades, used as an eco-friendly household cleaner, and even applied topically as shampoo.
+It’s mixed into salad dressings and marinades, used as an eco-friendly household cleaner, and even applied topically as shampoo and a skin toner.

 But what is vinegar, and where does it come from?